Richard Mayhew: Early life and career

 Mayhew was a founding member of Spiral, a black painters' group in the 1960s New York, which included Romare Bearden, Charles Alston, Charles White, Felrath Hines, Norman Lewis, Emma Amos, Reginald Gammon, and Hale Woodruff as members.
 The Spiral collective formed in 1963, after the March on Washington for Jobs and Freedom, as a way for artists to discuss their experiences in the Civil Rights movement.
 He was also a member of the Black Emergency Cultural Coalition.

 For 14 years he taught at Pennsylvania State University, starting in 1977 and retiring in 1991.
 He taught art and/or interdisciplinary thinking at other schools around the United States, including Brooklyn Museum Art School (1963), Pratt Institute (1963), Art Students League of New York (1965), Smith College (1969), Hunter College (1971), California State University, East Bay (1974), San Jose State University (1975), Sonoma State University (1976), University of California, Santa Cruz (1992), and others.
 He was introduced to interdisciplinary learning during his time teaching at Pratt which at the time offered different disciplines alongside art studio, and he was working alongside other instructors such as Eleanor Holmes Norton (teaching sociology), Jacob Lawrence, and William A.J.
 Payne (teaching anthropology).
 Students of Mayhew include Beverly McIver, Rodney Allen Trice, among others.

-In 2000, Mayhew moved to Soquel in Santa Cruz County, California.
+In 1991, Mayhew moved to Soquel in Santa Cruz County, California.

+ACA Galleries represented Richard Mayhew for over thirty years beginning in 1996.
+Over this time, the gallery organized solo exhibitions at ACA in 1998, 2002, 2005, 2020 and 2025 as well as numerous solo museum exhibitions for the artist and continues to do so today.

+A selection of solo museum exhibitions include: The Telfair Museum of Art, Savannah, GA (2008); Avram Gallery at Stony Brook, Southampton, NY (2009); The Museum of the African Diaspora, San Francisco, CA; The Museum of Art and History at the McPherson Center, Santa Cruz, CA (2009); De Saisset Museum, Santa Clara University, CA (2009); and Ringling College of Art and Design, Sarasota, FL (2021).